-In order to have a more balanced dataset for training, we performed data augmentation, mainly through duplicating [16] some data from the Aff-Wild database.
-To be more precise, we duplicated data that had negative valence and arousal values, as well as positive valence and negative arousal values.
-As a consequence, the training set consisted of about 43% of positive valence and arousal values,

-24% of negative valence and positive arousal values, 19% of positive valence and negative arousal values and 14% of negative valence and arousal values.
+In order to have a more balanced dataset for training, we performed data augmentation, mainly through oversampling by re-sampling and duplicating [16] some data from the Aff-Wild database.
+To be more precise, we re-sampled data that had negative valence and arousal values, as well as positive valence and negative arousal values.
+As a consequence, the training set consisted of about 43% of positive valence and arousal values, 24% of negative valence and positive arousal values, 19% of positive valence and negative arousal values and 14% of negative valence and arousal values.